korujzade/motionDetection-RaspberryPi/README.md

 The application, run in Raspberry Pi, detects motions and record them.

 ## Why did I create this app?
 Well, I am living with my uni mates far way from university area.
 And we all are leaving our place for Christmas holiday.
-As you think, we need security thing :)
+As you suppose, we need security :)

 ## How it works?